zachcp/phylocanvas/cran-comments.md

-## Resubmission
-This is a resubmission.
-In this version I have:

-*  Updated the  the title and description to incldue single quoteing of names and the <http://phylocanvas.org/> reference to the description.
-I've also expanded the description to make it more informative.

 ## Test environments
-* local OS X install, R 3.3.2
+* local OS X install, R 3.4.0
+* ubuntu 14.04 (on travis-ci), R 3.4.0
 * win-builder (devel and release)

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-* This is a new release.

-## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+* This is a small bugfix release.
+There is a change in the javascript code used to highlight nodes.
+Previosuly it was possible to specify a regex that owuld match more than one node but only stylize the first node.
+This has been changed to only allow a single node.

+* A few small doc fixes.